AhmedSafi97/introduction-to-algorithms/Peak Finding/Peak Finding.md

 };
 ```

-Now, let's take an example to illustrate how the cde above works.
+Now, let's take an example to illustrate how the code above works.

-We want to find a peak in the array `[1,2,9,5,3,7,8,6]` using the function above.
-First iteration, we have `lower = 0` and `upper = 7` since the length of the arr is `8` so the last index (postilion) will be `7`.
+We want to find a peak in the array `const arr = [1,2,9,5,3,7,8,6]` using the function above.
+First iteration, we have `lower = 0` and `upper = 7` since the length of the array is `8` so the last index (position) will be `7`.
 Now, `mid = 3` and with comparing both neighbors of `arr[3]` we get that the first condition is satisfied and we should look at the left side an ignore the right one.
 Second iteration, we have `lower = 0` and `upper = 2` and so `mid = 1` and this time the second condition is being satisfied and so we look into the right side.
 Third iteration, `lower = 2` and `upper = 2` and therefore `mid = 2` and neither of the first condition nor the the second one are satisfied and so `mid = 2` is a peak!

 **What is the complexity?**